lewisisgood/neighborhood-map/README.md

 cd neighborhood-map/
 ```

-xxx:
+Install all packages and dependencies to run the application:

 ```
 npm install
 ```

-xxx:
+Build the package with Webpack (and watch for code updates):

 ```
 npx webpack --watch
 ```

-Run the program with:
+Navigate to the dist folder:

 ```
-python project.py
+cd dist
 ```

-Open ```dist/index.html``` in your browser interact with the item catalog.
+Open ```index.html``` in the browser interact with the neighborhood map.

 ## Built With